Lukas-0426/Lukas-0426/README.md

-- Hi, I’m Lukas Jones, currently a Undergraduate student in computer sciecne at Penn State -Im currently intrested in JS and trying to learn front end devlopment skills -my email for any inquries is LQJ5169@psu.edu
+- Hi, I’m Lukas Jones, currently a Undergraduate student in computer sciecne at Penn State -Im currently intrested in full stack development and expanding my skills in project developemnet and general programming -my email for any inquries is LQJ5169@psu.edu

 <!---